mad-lab-fau/gaitmap/README.md

   Python 3.10.

 If you are planning to make any changes to the library, please refer to the developer section below.

+#### Supported Python versions

+*gaitmap* is tested against Python 3.8 and 3.9 at the moment.
+We expect most features to work with all Python versions >= 3.8, but because of some known issues (see specific features above) we do not officially support them.

 ### Working with Algorithms